Truck Accident Lawyers in Valdosta

 Truck accidents almost always lead to severe or fatal injuries to those in passenger vehicles.
 While in use, a truck’s weight, size, and velocity make trucking accidents very dangerous to passenger vehicle occupants.
-That is why it is so important that if you or a loved one have been injured in a truck accident as a result of someone else’s negligence, that you contact a local truck accident attorney as you may be entitled to compensation.
+If you or a loved one have been injured in a truck accident as a result of someone else’s negligence, you must contact a local truck accident attorney, as you may be entitled to compensation.

 Truck Accident Negligence Claims

 In a trucking accident case, you must show that the truck driver or their employer (and sometimes both) were negligent in their actions and that such negligence was the cause of the accident.

 The following are just a few examples of the types of trucking accidents that usually involve some type of negligence on the part of the driver, employer, or shipper:

 Truck drivers are required to adhere to maximum hours of driving time, and when drivers fail to keep their hours under the required maximum, they can become fatigued and inattentive.
 This puts other motorists on the roadway at risk.